-When a child is diagnosed with a bleeding disorder, the parents may have feelings of disappointment, worry and perhaps even guilt.
-These emotions are temporary.
+As a parent, when a child is diagnosed with a bleeding disorder, you may feel scared, worried and perhaps even guilty.
 This may be an especially hard time for those who have no family history of the condition.
 Some people talk about things while others bottle up their worries and concerns.
-Parents and other members of the extended family need to have the reality of haemophilia carefully, patiently, and repeatedly explained to them by members of the comprehensive haemophilia care team.
-After a while, parents may even find that it is not nearly as bad as they first imagined.
-The unknown is often more frightening than reality.

 Don’t forget you can call us in the office on 01 6579900 to discuss any areas of concern you may have.